 We have developed the program to provide you with access to experiences that you could not get on your own.
-We highly recommend a visit to the Toyota Commemorative Museum of Industry and Technology in Nagoya, but have intentionally not included it on the formal Japan Study Trip program in order to maximize your opportunity to visit Japanese organizations and talk directly with their leaders.
+We highly recommend a visit to the Toyota Commemorative Museum of Industry and Technology in Nagoya.
+If the museum is not included on our itinerary due to other site visits, we highly recommend a visit on Sunday before our program officially starts.

 Read detailed quotes and watch video interviews from past trip participants.

 Article by Elisabeth Swan highlighting her May 2019 Japan Study Trip experience: “Lean in Japan: Respect for People and Regret for Waste”

 Past Trip Highlights

 MANY OF THESE SIMILAR EXPERIENCES WILL BE INCLUDED IN FUTURE TRIPS!

 In the videos below, Katie Anderson talks with Patrick Adams about her Japan Study Trip programs.
 Patrick was scheduled to attend the May 2020 program that was cancelled due to the global pandemic.

 Concepts We'll Explore